U.S. #1177 honors publisher and editor Horace Greeley. The stamp pictures a reproduction of a Mathew Brady portrait.

 After the war, Greeley shared his support for the equality of freedmen and the impeachment of President Andrew Johnson.
 He also wanted to restore relations with the South, recommending Jefferson Davis’ release from prison.
 He sponsored experiments in cooperative living, including the founding of Greeley, Colorado, in 1869.
 This utopian community flourished, partially due to Greeley’s insistence that settlers have solid finances.

 Greeley then grew unhappy with the Grant administration and ran against him in the election of 1872.
-Greeley lost the election, wining only six states.
+Greeley lost the election, winning only six states.
 By the time the election was over, Greeley had surrendered much of his control of the Tribune to others.
 The loss of the election and control of his paper, as well as the death of his wife, led Greeley to have a breakdown and he died on November 29, 1872.